Azure/azure-service-bus/samples/readme.md

 ## .NET

 ### Microsoft.Azure.ServiceBus
-Any samples within the `Azure.Microsoft.ServiceBus` folder target the newer .NET Standard library.
+Any samples within the `Microsoft.Azure.ServiceBus` folder target the newer .NET Standard library.
 Each of the sample page carries a description of the scenario covered in the sample under the `What will be accomplished` section.

 ### Microsoft.ServiceBus.Messaging